7 Minute Read

 Jennifer Tolwinski, controller with DKD Electric LLC shared her own experiences as a woman of color in construction in a Q&A blog with Trimble Viewpoint.
 She had to work harder to prove herself in her professional career because of preexisting biases.
 “Just like with any major change, it takes a lot of time,” Tolwinski said.
 A lot of times, change occurs from generation to generation.
 So I think it’s important right now to start showing the current generation and future generations why there needs to be change.”

-Below are six key takeaways from that session with Harkess and Fran O’Sullivan, CFO of Dome Construction on how to find success with your own DEI programs:
+Below are six key takeaways from Harkess and Fran O’Sullivan, CFO of Dome Construction on how to find success with your own DEI programs:

-4. Time, resources and funding are needed to make DEI efforts work.
 As O’Sullivan notes, “this isn’t something that people will do on the side or in committees” that are beyond the scope of their regular work.
 D&I efforts need to be a pivotal part of employees’ everyday work.
-That means finding the time and resources - including funding - to make these efforts stick.
+That means finding the time and resources—including funding—to make these efforts stick.

 Watch the full panel session here for more great advice and discussions on DEI in the construction industry: